MatthewGerber/rlai/docs/case_studies/inverted_pendulum.md

 # Inverted Pendulum
 The inverted pendulum is also known as cart-pole balancing.
+You can read more about this environment [here](https://gym.openai.com/envs/CartPole-v1/).
+Below is an example of running a random (untrained) untrained agent in this environment:

+{% include youtubePlayer.html id="rGnf9CFwD7M" %}

 ## Training